LoriKarikari/compak/README.md

 ## About The Project

-Compak allows you to install, manage, and distribute multi-container applications using Docker Compose.
-Packages are stored in OCI registries like GitHub Container Registry or Docker Hub.
+Compak allows you to install, manage, and distribute multi-container applications using Compose.

 Inspired by Docker App ([deprecated in 2021](https://github.com/docker/roadmap/issues/209)), compak fills the gap for standardized distribution of Compose applications without the complexity of full orchestration platforms.